Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Introduction

-On the other side, the widely used loss functions for semantic segmentation include softmax cross-entropy loss \cite{de_boer_tutorial_2005}, DICE loss \cite{sudre_generalised_2017} and region mutual information (RMI) loss \cite{zhao_region_2019}, among others.
-Furthermore, data-augmentation techniques applied to RGB images include basic image manipulations and deep learning approaches to augment the image representations \cite{shorten_survey_2019, buslaev_albumentations_2020}.
-However, it is to be noted that the appearances of the objects in thermal imaging differ from that of RGB images.
-Not only is the data single channel, the basic properties such as transparency in RGB change to opacity in thermal images (e.g. clear glass).
+The existing challenges in semantic segmentation of thermal images include the lack of availability of large-scale bench-marking datasets.
+Furthermore, the studies validating the effectiveness of the segmentation networks, data-augmentation techniques and loss functions for RGB images have not sufficiently addressed the segmentation challenges of thermal images acquired in unconstrained settings.
+Specifically, data-augmentation techniques developed for RGB images \cite{shorten_survey_2019, buslaev_albumentations_2020} do not consider thermal ambient conditions and therefore not suitable to augment thermal images.
+In addition, thermal data is single channel, and the basic properties such as transparency in RGB change to opacity in thermal images (e.g. clear glass).
 As thermal infrared wavelength is not transmissive for most of the objects, occlusions are observed more frequently.
-In addition, the variations in thermal ambient conditions result in varying appearances and can not be related to the brightness variations in RGB images.
+In addition, the variations in thermal ambient conditions result in varying appearances and can not be related to the brightness variations in RGB images \cite{cho_deep_2018-1}.